confluentinc/ksql/docs/developer-guide/syntax-reference.md

 Joins involving tables can be joined to the table on the `PRIMARY KEY` column.
 Joins involving streams have no such limitation.
-Stream joins on any expression other than the stream's `KEY` column will require an internal repartition, joins on the stream's `KEY` column do not.
+Stream joins on any expression other than the stream's `KEY` column require an internal repartition, but joins on the stream's `KEY` column do not.

 !!! important
-    Be aware that Kafka guarantees the relative order of any two messages from one source partition only if they are also both in the same partition after the repartition.
-Otherwise, Kafka is likely to interleave messages.
+    {{ site.ak }} guarantees the relative order of any two messages from one source partition only if they are also both in the same partition *after* the repartition.
+Otherwise, {{ site.ak }} is likely to interleave messages.
 The use case will determine if these ordering guarantees are acceptable.

 ### What To Do If Your Key Is Not Set or Is In A Different Format

 ### Streams

-For streams, just leave out the `KEY` column from the column list. ksqlDB will take care of repartitioning the stream for you using the value(s) from the `GROUP BY` columns for aggregates, and the join criteria for joins.
+For streams, just leave out the `KEY` column from the column list. ksqlDB takes care of repartitioning the stream for you, using the value(s) from the `GROUP BY` columns for aggregates and the join criteria for joins.

 ### Tables

-For tables, you can still use ksqlDB if the message key is not set or if it is not in the required format as long as the key can be rebuilt from the value data and *one* of the following statements is true:
+For tables, you can still use ksqlDB if the message key isn't set or if it isn't in the required format, as long as the key can be rebuilt from the value data, and *one* of the following statements is true:

 -   The message key is a [unary function](https://en.wikipedia.org/wiki/Unary_function) of the value in the desired key column.
--   It is ok for the messages in the topic to be re-ordered before being inserted into the table.
+-   It's acceptable for the messages in the topic to be re-ordered before being inserted into the table.

-First create a stream which we'll then use to have ksqlDB write the message key, and then declare the table on the output topic of this stream:
+First create a stream which you'll use to have ksqlDB write the message key, and then declare the table on the output topic of this stream.

 Example:

 -   Goal: You want to create a table from a topic, which is keyed by userid of type INT.
--   Problem: The required key is present as a column (aptly named `userid`) in the message value as is a string containg an integer, but the actual message key in {{ site.ak }} is not set or has some other value or format.
+-   Problem: The required key is present as a column (aptly named `userid`) in the message value, as is a string containing an integer, but the actual message key in {{ site.ak }} is not set or has some other value or format.